Director: Gary Luft

 Health Maintenance – a case manager arranges for the purchase of durable medical equipment that enables clients to be more independent and assists them with their daily activities.

-The LTC Ombudsman Program is directly administered by AAAHOT staff and is charged with the promotion of quality of care and quality of life for nearly 4,500 residents in 40 nursing homes and 27 assisted-living facilities in the Heart of Texas region.
-The program is authorized through the Older Americans Act and advocates for rights of residents as provided by state and federal laws.
+The LTC Ombudsman Program is directly administered by AAAHOT staff and is charged with the promotion of quality of care and quality of life for residents in nursing homes and assisted-living facilities in the Heart of Texas region.
+The purpose of the program is to advocate for rights of nursing home and assisted living residents as provided by state and federal laws which are mandated and authorized by the Older Americans Act.
 Residents of Long Term Care facilities may receive advocacy services and assistance from an Ombudsman whenever they encounter unresolved problems with the care or services they receive or whenever their rights are perceived as being violated.

-A primary focus of the LTC Ombudsman Program is the use of an organization of 36 Certified Volunteer Ombudsmen (CVO).
-Each CVO is provided with state developed training on Long Term Care facility operations and requirements, aging issues and advocacy skills, with training that is in compliance with DADS requirements.
+A primary focus of the LTC Ombudsman Program is the use of an organization of Certified Volunteer Ombudsmen (CVO).
+Each CVO is provided with state developed training on Long Term Care facility operations and requirements, aging issues and advocacy skills, with training that is in compliance with HHSC requirements.
 The success of the program is directly impacted by the activity of the CVO’s.
-Each CVO provides services to residents in their assigned facility, or facilities, typically spending two or more hours a week at each nursing home or assisted living center.
+Each CVO provides services to residents in their assigned facility, or facilities, typically spending two or more hours a week at each nursing home or assisted living center advocating on behalf of the residents.

 Donnis Cowan, Manager